Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting SwitchBot Lock Unlocked Itself
+### Troubleshooting SwitchBot Lock Pro Unlocked Itself

 Thank you for the information provided.
 Sorry for any inconvenience caused.